m00sfett/greyscan/README.md

 ## ⚙️ Configurable Parameters

-These parameters can be adjusted in the code:
+These parameters can be passed as command-line options or adjusted in the code:

 | Parameter         | Meaning                                   | Default |
 |------------------|-------------------------------------------|---------|